aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/docs/elasticsearch.md

 ### Creating the dashboards on Elastic Search:
 1. Navigate to Management
 1. Click on 'Saved Objects' and click the `Import` link on the right hand side.
-1. Select 'export.ndjson' file which is under folder `cloudformation` and import the dashboard.
+1. Select 'export.ndjson' file which is under folder `templates` and import the dashboard.
 1. Navigate to Dashboard and select the newly created dashboard.
 1. You should see a set of visualizations auto created and its time now to push some events to see the dashboard in action